phng3001/alliancecan/variant_calling/readme.md

 ```

 ##### Output
-This script outputs TSV file showing normalized log2 mutant/wt read ratio for each genomic window.
+This script outputs a TSV file showing the normalized log2 mutant/WT read ratio for each genomic window.
 The columns are:
 * #CHROM
 * START
 * END